cheton/infinite-tree/README.md

 };
 ```

-The filter function accepts a keyword string, or a callback function to test each node of the tree.
-The callback function returns <i>true</i> to keep the node, <i>false</i> otherwise.
+The filter function accepts a keyword string, or a function to test each node of the tree.
+The function returns <i>true</i> to keep the node, <i>false</i> otherwise.

 ##### Filter by string